 I am an Assistant Professor of Organisational Behaviour at INSEAD in Fontainebleau.
 My research interests include social and cultural networks, the drivers and consequences of creativity and innovation (particularly in the music industry), the production and consumption of culture, and the dynamics of organisational and individual status.

 My current research is divided among these interests in two streams.
 The first is around the creation and performance of cultural products: music chart and industry dynamics, the factors that contribute to creativity (especially the role played by diversity of one’s connections), the tradeoffs associated with being innovative, the implications of the shift to digital distribution, and the analysis of culture using big data.
 The second area of research is around the role and impact of network- and rankings-based status on organisations.
-My work, which has garnered me recognition on the Thinkers 50 Radar list, has appeared in Administrative Science Quarterly, American Sociological Review, computational social science publications, and been covered in the press by Rolling Stone, Forbes, Business Insider, Quartz.com, The Times of London, M Magazine, the New York Post, and music industry blogs.
+My work, which has garnered me recognition on the Thinkers 50 Radar list, has appeared in Administrative Science Quarterly, American Sociological Review, computational social science publications, and been covered in the press by Rolling Stone, The Economist, Forbes, Business Insider, Quartz.com, The Times of London, M Magazine, the New York Post, and music industry blogs.

 At INSEAD, I direct and teach the Product Management Executive Programme and Leading for Results program.
 This is in addition to other Executive Education teaching, as well as teaching the organisational design and leadership core course in the MBA program.
 I have received the Dean’s commendation for excellence in teaching for both my MBA and Executive teaching.
 My teaching focuses primarily on firms’ organisational-strategic alignment (org design), leading and experiencing organisational change, managing corporate culture, and utilizing social networks.